fatmamkhafagy/learn-javascript-course-notes/01-variables/11- Dynamic and Weak/assignment.md

 // Step 3: Solution - Convert totalReceivedMessages to a number totalReceivedMessages = Number(totalReceivedMessages);  // Convert the string "50" to the number 50 using Number()

+// OR alternatively, you can define totalReceivedMessages as a number directly: let totalReceivedMessages = 50;  // Directly declare it as a number, no need for type conversion

 // Step 4: Calculate totalMessages using the corrected value for totalReceivedMessages const totalMessages = totalSentMessages + totalReceivedMessages;  // Now the result will be 100 + 50 = 150